AntJanus/WebDevelopment.META/Book/2-Learning/2-first-language.md

 PHP also has its own package manager (a script that allows for better importing of libraries) called Composer.

 As a sidenote, Wordpress, the largest blogging platform and CMS, runs on PHP and PHP is a requirement to work on the templates.
+And did I mention Facebook runs on PHP and actively makes the language better?

 ### Jobs